Strategy

 AIO stands for AI Optimization.
 It is the strategic practice of making your content discoverable, understandable, and citable by AI-powered search systems.
 While traditional SEO focuses on ranking in a list of ten blue links, AIO focuses on getting your content selected as a source when an AI system generates a response to a user query.

 The distinction matters because the interface has changed.
 When someone asks Google a question in 2026, they often see an AI Overview at the top of the page, a synthesized answer that draws from multiple sources.
-When someone uses ChatGPT Search, Perplexity, or Claude to research a topic, they receive a conversational response with inline citations.
+When someone uses Gemini or Claude to research a topic, they receive a conversational response with inline citations.
 In both cases, the AI is choosing which sources to reference.
 AIO is the discipline of making sure your content is among those chosen sources.

-For a deeper comparison of how AIO stacks up against traditional approaches, see our comprehensive AIO vs traditional SEO comparison.
+For a deeper comparison of how AIO stacks up against traditional approaches, see our AIO vs traditional SEO comparison.

 How AI Search Engines Work Differently